 The objective of this example is to predict the default risk of a bank’s customers using machine learning.

-This example focuses on a customer’s default payments at a bank.
-From the risk management perspective, the result of the predictive model of the probability of default will be more valuable than the binary classification of clients as credible or not credible.
+From a risk management perspective, the result of the predictive model’s probability of default will be more valuable than simply classifying clients as credible or not credible.

 The credit risk database used here concerns consumers’ default payments in Taiwan.